-Over the last years I’ve been an avid reader of books and I’ve collected notes and summaries for many of them.
-So far that’s mostly been for my own use, but I really appreciate the book notes that Derek Sivers and others publicize online.
-And since I have them stored away in Word documents and Evernote pages anyway, I figure I might as well post them online.
+Over the last years, I’ve been an avid reader of books and I’ve written notes and summaries for many of them.
+So far that’s mostly been for my own use, but I appreciate the book notes that Derek Sivers and others publicize online.
+And since I have them stored away in Word documents and Evernote pages anyway, I figured I might as well post them online.

 To be clear: these notes and summaries are not meant to reproduce the entire work.
-They are the main takeaways of the books for me, or the things that I found most interesting.
-It’s a way to keep the main lessons of the books close without having to read the entire thing again.
-Hopefully you’ll find them useful as well!
+They are the main takeaways of the books for me or the things that I found most interesting.
+It’s a way to remember the main lessons of the books without having to read the entire thing again.
+Hopefully, you’ll find them useful as well!

 All Book Notes & Summaries

 12 Rules for Life by Jordan Peterson.
 The enormously popular “self-help” book by Peterson (even though that term doesn’t do the book any justice) that really is a culmination of his thinking.
 Even if you don’t agree with Peterson, this book is still very rewarding to read – it has the rare quality that it makes you think and wonder long after you’ve read the last page.

 48 Laws of Power by Robert Greene.
 Amoral and evil, but full of insight into power and human behavior.
 It’s not a book to base your life on, but since power is such as essential part of life you might as well learn more about it.